TiroTypeworks/TiroTools/VTPtools/README.md

 glyphname3
 ```

 Where glyph class is one of “base”, “mark”, “ligature”, and “component”.
+For ligatures, glyph name can optionally be followed by space then the number of components, e.g. `ffi 3`.

 Usage example: